neokd/NeoGPT/README.md

 - 🔁 `/redo` - Resend the last human input to the model
 - 📂 `/load [path]` - Load the saved chat history from the specified file
 - 🔖 `/tokens [prompt]` - Calculate the number of tokens for a given prompt
-- 📄 `/export` - Export the current chat memory to the settings/settings.yaml file
+- 📄 `/export` - Export the current settings to the settings/settings.yaml file
 - 📜 `/conversations` - List available previously saved conversations.
 - 📚 `/source` - Prints the source directory
 - 🔍 `/search [keyword]` - Search the chat history for the keyword